restatedev/documentation/docs/ingress.md

 The response contains the [service invocation identifier](./deployment-operations/manage-invocations.md#service-invocation-identifier).
 You can use this identifier to manage the invocation as described in ["Manage invocations" documention](deployment-operations/manage-invocations.md).

-For a complete documentation of the `dev.restate.Ingress` service, check out the [Restate protobuf definitions](https://github.com/restatedev/proto/blob/main/dev/restate/services.proto).
+For a complete documentation of the `dev.restate.Ingress` built-in service, check out the [Restate protobuf definitions](https://github.com/restatedev/proto/blob/main/dev/restate/services.proto).

 :::tip
 This feature can be especially useful when you need to invoke a service method implementing a long-running workflow.